Islander (musical)

 Islander is a musical conceived by Amy Draper with music and lyrics by Finn Anderson and a book by Stewart Melton.
-Produced by Helen Milne Productions, the original production premiered on the Isle of Mull and toured the Highlands and Islands of Scotland in 2018.
-Islander follows the story of a young girl called Eilidh, who is the last child on a remote and increasingly depopulated island.
-It includes elements of Scottish folklore.
+It follows the story of a young girl called Eilidh, who is the last child on a remote and increasingly depopulated Scottish island called Kinnan.
+It includes elements of Scottish folklore and has no band, instead using live looping technology to create music and sound cues.
+The musical features only two performers, who each play multiple roles.

+Premise

+The “Bigland” has offered to resettle the residents of the island of Kinnan.
+The youngest resident, Eilidh, lives with her grandmother but spends most of her time alone.
+One day she finds a beached whale calf, and soon after meets a stranger named Arran, who claims to be from a floating island where the residents are shepherds of whales.

+Development

+Draper first came up with the concept for Islander in 2014 or 2015, but it wasn't until 2017 that it became more fleshed out.
+The first workshop for the show was in 2017 on the Isle of Mull.

+Productions

+Produced by Helen Milne Productions, the original production toured the Highlands and Islands of Scotland in 2018.

-The musical was selected for the Made In Scotland showcase at the Edinburgh Festival Fringe in 2019, where it played in the Paines Plough Roundabout at Summerhall.
+The musical was selected for the Made In Scotland showcase at the Edinburgh Festival Fringe in 2019, where it played in the Paines Plough Roundabout at Summerhall and was named Best Musical.
 In October 2019, the production transferred to London's Southwark Playhouse.

 The Original Cast Recording was released on 25 September 2020.